OswaldAnalytics/OswaldAnalytics.github.io/_posts/2016-05-12-Creating-a-Blog-Part-3.md

 http://pad.haroopress.com/

-This gives me a nice two column work enviroment, one where I type in my blog and format with Markdown and the second showing what it will look like when I publish it.
+This gives me a nice two column work environment, one where I type in my blog and format with Markdown and the second showing what it will look like when I publish it.

-You can write the blogs straight in Github's editor, but Haroopad gives me a nice insert option incase I forget the code to add formatting.
+You can write the blogs straight in Github's editor, but Haroopad gives me a nice insert option in case I forget the code to add formatting.

 Now this blog does require a certain naming convention.
 You must name your files like this: